zzhangjii/learning-library/oci-library/qloudable/File_Storage_Service/File_Storage_Service.md

 ```
 **NOTE:** The 10.x.x.x should be replaced with the Private IP of File Storage system noted earlier (Example: sudo mount 10.0.0.3:/ /mnt/nfs-data).

-**NOTE:** Mount commands can also be see by clicking Action icon  in File Storage detail page though 'localpath' in sudo mkdir and sudo mount MUST be replaced by the directory created (nfs-data).
+**NOTE:** Mount commands can also be see by Clicking Action icon  in File Storage detail page though 'localpath' in sudo mkdir and sudo mount MUST be replaced by the directory created (nfs-data).

 <img src="https://raw.githubusercontent.com/oracle/learning-library/master/oci-library/qloudable/File_Storage_Service/img/FSS_006.png" alt="image-alt-text">